hermonochy/QuizMaster/README.md

 Engage with QuizMaster, where creating and playing quizzes is fun and interactive!
 We welcome contributions to enhance this project further—if you have new quizzes to share, please submit a pull request to [the submodule for quizzes](https://github.com/QuizMaster-world/Quizzes).

-*Please note: Some example quizzes may contain inaccuracies, as they have been contributed by AI or younger audiences from the [Oxcobu](https://oxcobu.github.io/) branch at [Cheney School](https://github.com/Cheney-School).*
+*Please note: Some example quizzes may contain inaccuracies, as they have been contributed to by AI or younger students from the [Cheney School](https://github.com/Cheney-School) branch of [Oxcobu](https://oxcobu.github.io/).*

 ## Future Work